PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 [calendar].
 Any last minute changes will be posted on our [Matrix chat].

-In the summer of 2023, we will not have community meetings on June 13 & 27; July 4, 18, & 25; and August 15.
+In the summer and fall of 2023, we will not have community meetings on August 15; September 12, 19, & 26; or October 10 & 31.

 We will usually not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of